basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 Consistency]] systems.

-Riak decides which object to choose in case of conflict using [[causal context objects]].
+Riak decides which object to choose in case of conflict using [[causal context]].
 These objects track the causal history of objects.
 They are attached to _all_ Riak objects as metadata, and they are not readable by humans.
 They may sound complex---and they are fairly complex behind the scenes---but using them in your application is very simple.

 Whenever you perform updates in Riak

-Using causal context objects in an update would involve the following steps;
+Using causal context in an update would involve the following steps;

 1. Fetch the object
-2. Modify the object's value (without modifying the fetched [[context object|Causal Context Objects]])
+2. Modify the object's value (without modifying the fetched [[context object|Causal Context]])
 3. Write the new object to Riak

 Step 2 is the most important here.
-All of Basho's official Riak clients enable you to modify an object's value without modifying its [[context object|Causal Context Objects]].
+All of Basho's official Riak clients enable you to modify an object's value without modifying its [[causal context]].
 Although a more detailed tutorial on context objects and object updates can be found in [[Conflict Resolution]], we'll walk you through a basic example here.

 Let's say that the current NBA champion is the Washington Generals.
 We've stored that data in Riak under the key `champion` in the bucket